yuanzhaoz/yuanzhaoz.github.io/_posts/pytorch-variable-length-input-rnn.md

 <!-- **Here is some bold text** -->

 It's common to deal with sequences of variable lengths in NLP.
 This article provides a simple yet effective way of dealing with variable length sequences when training an LSTM network on mini-batches.
 For transformers the procedure will be slightly different yet the principle is the same.
-If you are to treat one invidual sequence at each time then you will not to go though all the trouble, simply pass one sequence at a time(and perhaps do gradient accumulation if you want to 'mock' mini-batch training to make training more stable).
+If you are to treat one invidual sequence at each time then you will not need to go though all the trouble, simply pass one sequence at a time(and perhaps do gradient accumulation if you want to 'mock' mini-batch training to make training more stable).
 But remember training with mini-batches can significantly improve training speed and this is especially true for current popular benchmark datasets with more than tens of thousands sequences.

 ## Create a custom `Dataset` class